 As Stephen Fluin, Developer Advocate on the Angular team writes:

 Angular is opinionated, giving developers defaults for things like network connectivity, state management, language choice, build toolchain.
 These defaults are tested and validated with each other to ensure that the Angular platform moves forward at a steady and reliable pace.

 While this may be great for people who can adhere to a particular style it is definitely something a lot of people cannot accept and do not prefer at all.

-Developers especially love the flexibility and an example of the angular server page will show exactly what I mean, where user cant make out whether it's frontend code, or HTML code or backend code.
+Developers especially love the flexibility and an example of the angular server page will show exactly what I mean, where users cant make out whether it's frontend code, or HTML code, or backend code.

 This comparison table comparing angular to the other most used and loved frameworks also highlights its strengths and weaknesses in comparison to its peers.